Our Services

 Although RLT can relieve mild to moderate edema, some situations require immediate attention:

-If you're experiencing persistent swelling and want to better understand your symptoms, use Ubie's free AI-powered Lymphedema symptom checker to get personalized insights and guidance on next steps.
+If you're experiencing persistent swelling and want to better understand what might be causing it, try Ubie's free AI symptom checker to receive personalized insights and recommendations on next steps.

 Red light therapy offers a promising, non-invasive approach to support lymphatic drainage and reduce edema.
 By targeting inflammation, microcirculation and lymph vessel contractility, RLT can complement manual techniques and compression.
 As with any therapy:

-If you're concerned about swelling or want clarity on your symptoms, check out Ubie's Lymphedema symptom checker for a quick, free assessment.
+If you're concerned about swelling or want clarity on your symptoms, use Ubie's AI-powered symptom checker for a quick, free health assessment.
 And remember: always consult a healthcare professional before starting or changing any medical treatment—especially if symptoms could be life threatening or serious.

 (References)